The History of Def Leppard’s Cheerfully Bombastic ‘Euphoria’

 Subscribe to Ultimate Classic Rock on

-Once a band has made a point of evolving away from its signature sound, how do they go back without sounding like they’re retreating?
-If such a feat is even possible, the keys might lie in the cheerfully bombastic strains of Def Leppard‘s seventh studio LP, ‘Euphoria.’
+Once a band has made a point of evolving away from its signature sound, how does it go back without sounding like a retreat?
+If such a feat is even possible, the keys might lie in the cheerfully bombastic strains of Def Leppard‘s seventh LP, Euphoria.

-Released in June of 1999, ‘Euphoria’ arrived on the heels of 1996’s ‘Slang,’ an album that dialed back the heavily multi-tracked sound of the band’s smash ‘Pyromania,’ ‘Hysteria,’ and ‘Adrenalize’ LPs in favor of a more experimental, stripped-down approach that didn’t always sit well with fans.
-While ‘Slang’ charted respectably, breaking the Top 20 in the U.S. and reaching the Top 5 in Def Leppard’s native U.K., it wasn’t up to the world-dominating sales standards of its predecessors, and it left the band at a creative crossroads.
+Released on June 8, 1999, Euphoria arrived on the heels of 1996’s Slang, which dialed back the heavily multi-tracked sound of the band’s smash Pyromania, Hysteria and Adrenalize albums in favor of a more experimental, stripped-down approach that didn’t sit well with fans.
+Slang charted respectably, breaking the Top 20 in the U.S. and reaching the Top 5 in Def Leppard’s native U.K., but it wasn’t up to the world-dominating sales of its predecessors, and it left the band at a creative crossroads.